omasodariya/JS-HS-Youtube/README.md

 # JS-HS-Youtube
 This is JavaScript tutorial file base.
-(Hitesh Chaudhry Playlist)
+(Hitesh Choudhary Playlist)